CondorcetVote/Documentation-Book/library/II-#-B.-Vote-management-#-1.-Add-Vote-(library).md

 $election->addVote($vote) ;
 ```

-*The last rank is optionnal, it will be automatically deducted.*
+*The last rank is optional, it will be automatically deducted.*

 ### With a string
 You can do like this: